DavidTurland/script2ansible/Developers.md

 # TODO
 - [ ] Nailing down push, vs pull logic
+- [ ] sub roles in slack (webserver.main, webserver.failover)

+Bash
 - [ ] Variables: define and/or interpret
 - [ ] Environment Variables
-- [ ] sub roles in slack (webserver.main, webserver.failover)
-- [x] Parse for loops in bash
+- [x] Parse for loops
+- [ ] Parse while loops
+- [ ] support for new pragmas to guide translation

+Perl

+- [ ] Variables: define and/or interpret
+- [ ] Environment Variables
 - [ ] what to do with Perl open,print,close
 - [ ] support for new pragmas to guide translation

 # Installing Locally for Development